How to Prepare for a Hurricane

 - Turn off propane tanks and unplug appliances.
 Unplug small appliances to reduce the potential for power surges and turn off your propane tank.
 If you lose power, refrain from opening the refrigerator or freezer doors as much as possible in order to keep the temperature inside cold.
 Turn off your utilities if instructed to do so by authorities.

 - Move valuables to the top floor.
-Move all the furniture that you’re able to carry to the top floor of your home, along with all valuables and sentimental mementos.
+Move all the furniture that you’re able to carry to the top floor of your home, along with all valuables and sentimental mementos in waterproof containers in case your roof is damaged.

 - Remove or trim damaged trees and limbs to reduce property damage.